 Make sure the hangers look like question marks when looking at the front of the clothing, or they will be rejected.

-Prep items only for the current season, and do not sell cribs, stuffies, bike helmets, car seats, or sports/location specific clothing (with the exception of professional Wisconsin sporting teams, and Badger gear).
+Prep items only for the current season, and do not sell cribs, stuffies, breast pumps, bike helmets, car seats, or sports/location specific clothing (with the exception of professional Wisconsin sporting teams, and Badger gear).

 Step 5: Drop everything off, Shop, and Pick up anything not being donated